4 Flat Fee MLS Companies in Montana

 Cons:

-- You still need to offer a commission to the buyer’s agent.
+- Offer a commission to the buyer’s agent to sweeten the deal.

-- You’ll handle all negotiations and paperwork without an agent’s guidance.
+- Handle all negotiations and paperwork without an agent’s guidance.

-- You may face legal risks if you don’t comply with disclosure laws.
+- Face legal risks if you don’t comply with disclosure laws.

-- Your home may sell for less compared to using a full-service real estate professional.
+- Sell for less compared to using a full-service real estate professional.

 How do I list my home with a flat fee MLS service?